dd9jn/rfc4880bis/crypto-refresh.md

 Simple S2K and Salted S2K specifiers can be brute-forced when used with a low-entropy string, such as those typically provided by users.
 In addition, the usage of Simple S2K can lead to key and IV reuse (see {{skesk}}).
-Therefore, when generating S2K specifiers, implementations MUST NOT use Simple S2K, and SHOULD NOT use Salted S2K unless the implementation knows that the string is high-entropy (e.g., it generated the string itself using a known-good source of randomness).
+Therefore, when generating S2K specifiers, implementations MUST NOT use Simple S2K, and SHOULD NOT use Salted S2K unless the implementation knows that the string is high-entropy (for example, it generated the string itself using a known-good source of randomness).
 It is RECOMMENDED that implementations use Argon2.

 #### Secret-Key Encryption {#secret-key-encryption}